 A high-resolution atlas of promoter interactions in human pluripotent and early lineage-committed cells

 We used PCHi-C to profile the interactomes of 21,841 promoters in human ESCs and NECs (Figure 1A).
 We generated NECs using an established protocol (Rada-Iglesias et al., 2011) (Figure 1–figure supplement 1A) and confirmed efficient differentiation by flow cytometry analysis and RNA-sequencing (Figure 1–figure supplement 1B,C).
 PCHi-C data normalisation and signal detection using the CHiCAGO pipeline (Cairns et al., 2016) identified 75,795 significant cis-interactions between promoters and other genomic regions in ESCs and 75,624 in NECs.
-As examples of this rich dataset, high-confidence interactions are shown for the SOX2 and PAX6 promoters (Figure 1B and Figure 1–figure supplement 2).
+In addition, approximately 300 significant trans-interactions were detected in each cell type.
+As examples of this rich dataset, high-confidence interactions are shown for the SOX2 and PAX6 promoters (Figure 1B and Figure 1–figure supplement 2A).
 These examples illustrate the multiple promoter-contacts observed, alongside the conventional Hi-C profiles additionally generated in this study that reveal higher-order genome topology over the same region.
-Overall, PCHi-C samples showed an 11- to 15-fold enrichment for promoter-containing interactions over conventional Hi-C. This data resource provides a global,http://osf.io/sdbg4
+Overall, PCHi-C samples showed an 11- to 15-fold enrichment for promoter-containing interactions over conventional Hi-C. This data resource provides a global, high-resolution atlas of chromosomal interactions in human pluripotent and lineage-committed cells.
+Processed datasets are available from Open Science Framework (http://osf.io/sdbg4), and raw sequencing reads have been deposited to Gene Expression Omnibus (accession GSE86821).

 Identification of putative regulatory elements and their associated gene promoters

 To gain insight into the chromatin properties of the promoter-containing interactions, we integrated the PCHi-C profiles with published genome-wide histone modification profiles in ESCs and NECs (Rada-Iglesias et al., 2011).
-We focused our analysis on cis-interactions with the promoters of protein-coding genes (n=15,296).
-In both cell types, Promoter-Interacting Regions (PIRs) were significantly enriched for histone marks that are associated with regulatory functions (Figure 1C), including H3 lysine 4 monomethylation (H3K4me1) and H3 lysine 27 acetylation (H3K27ac), which can identify enhancers in human cell types, as well as H3 lysine 4 trimethylation (H3K4me3), which is associated with transcriptional activation, and H3 lysine 27 trimethylation (H3K27me3), which is associated with Polycomb-mediated transcriptional repression (Di Croce and Helin, 2013; Heintzman et al., 2007, 2009) (Jin et al., 2013; Phillips-Cremins et al., 2013; Sanyal et al., 2012).
+In both cell types, Promoter-Interacting Regions (PIRs) were significantly enriched for histone marks that are associated with regulatory functions (Figure 1C), including H3 lysine 4 monomethylation (H3K4me1) and H3 lysine 27 acetylation (H3K27ac), which can identify enhancers in human cell types, as well as H3 lysine 4 trimethylation (H3K4me3), which is associated with transcriptional activation, and H3 lysine 27 trimethylation (H3K27me3), which is associated with Polycomb-mediated transcriptional repression (Di Croce and Helin, 2013; Heintzman et al., 2007, 2009).
+PIRs were also significantly enriched for sites bound by the architectural protein CTCF (Figure 1–figure supplement 2B; based on ENCODE data available for ESCs only), consistent with previous observations in other cell types (Jin et al., 2013; Phillips-Cremins et al., 2013; Sanyal et al., 2012).